pachyderm/pachyderm/doc/deployment/pipeline_spec.md

 ### Incrementality

-Incrementality ("NONE", "DIFF" or "FILE") describes what data needs to be available when a new commit is made on an input repo.
-Namely, do you want to process _only the new data_ in that commmit (the "DIFF"), only files with any new data ("FILE"), or does all of the data need to be reprocessed ("NONE")?
+Incrementality ("NONE", "DIFF" or "FULL") describes what data needs to be available when a new commit is made on an input repo.
+Namely, do you want to process _only the new data_ in that commmit (the "DIFF"), only files with any new data ("FULL"), or does all of the data need to be reprocessed ("NONE")?

 For instance, if you have a repo with the file `/foo` in commit 1 and file `/bar` in commit 2, then: